geopython/pygeoapi/docs/source/running.rst

 and modify accordingly.

 .. note::
-   Additional approaches are welcome and encouraged -- feel free to `contribute <contributing>`_ to the documentation!
+   Additional approaches are welcome and encouraged; see :ref:`contributing` for more information on how to contribute to and improve the documentation

 .. _`WSGI`: https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface